Vellai Roja: Release and reception

 Vellai Roja was released on 4 November 1983 on the day of Diwali.
 Jagannathan's other film Thanga Magan was also released on the same day.
-Despite facing competition from other releases such as Thoongathey Thambi Thoongathey, Apoorva Sahodarigal and Thangaikkor Geetham, both films became very successful at box-office.
+Despite facing competition from other Diwali releases such as Thoongathey Thambi Thoongathey, Apoorva Sahodarigal and Thangaikkor Geetham, both films became very successful at box-office.
 Jayamanmadhan of Kalki appreciated Ganesan for his performance in two distinctive roles.
 Balumani of Anna praised the acting, humour, Ilaiyaraaja's music and Narayanan's dialogues but found Jagannathan's direction as average.